What are the requirements for continuing education and classroom training?

 Offering - Continuing education course.

 (13) The course sponsor may offer an approved course for up to three years without additional approval.
 However, if the course is classified as code-update or code-related and a new edition of the Uniform Plumbing Code or National Electrical Code is adopted within the course approval period, the course approval will be considered automatically revoked and the course sponsor must submit a new application for review by the department and approval by the plumbing board subcommittee.
+On new code cycle years new code courses can be approved and taught three months prior to the formal adoption date.

 (14) A continuing education course attended or completed by an individual before final approval by the plumbing board subcommittee cannot be used to meet the plumbing certificate renewal requirements.